Higher associativity of Moore spectra: Proof of the

-In the category $\Top$, Stasheff developed an obstruction theory for homotopy $A_n$-maps, by constructing what is called a truncated bar complex for $\A_n$-algebras.
-The category $\Top$ has the advantage that for any object $X \in \Top$, there is a `counit' map $X \to *$ as $*$ is the terminal object.
-The construction of the trucated bar complex is heavily reliant on this fact.
+Stasheff developed an obstruction theory for homotopy $\A_n$-maps in the category of $\Top$, by constructing what is called a \emph{truncated bar complex} for $\A_n$-algebras.
+It was using these techniques, Stasheff \cite{StasheffPoV}[Theorem~$7.4$] proved that $\mr{S}^7$ does not admit a homotopy associative multiplication.
+We partially adopt \cite{VKT2}[$\mathsection$ 4] in our description of the Stasheff's bar construction.